 Angus Maddison was a specialist on quantitative macroeconomic history.
 He was one of the world’s most important economic historians and his work provided the foundation for the data on civilisation’s economic development through the last millennium, on which The Jolly Pilgrim draws.

-Links – worldview section of the website:
+Links – worldview section: